 I made this recipe with fellow carrot cake lovers in mind, who…ya know…want to eat cake for breakfast too.
 And I got some inspiration from one of our favorite cookbooks: Run Fast.
 Cook Fast.
 Eat Slow.
 There’s an amazing recipe for honey cardamom granola in there, and I just can’t get enough of it.

 So, since I’m now a granola addict, I set out to make a flavorful, veggie-loaded version for all of you veggie enthusiasts.
-Parsnip Carrot Cake Granola is, of course, reminiscent of carrot cake.
-It has carrots, cinnamon, pecans, coconut…you know the drill.

-Tips for Making Parsnip Carrot Cake Granola
+Expert Tips for Perfect Granola

 My number one tip for making good granola is to make sure you don’t set the oven temperature too high.
 The right temp (about 275°F) will ensure that the granola cooks evenly and doesn’t burn.

-You also want to use parchment paper to line your baking sheet so you don’t end up with burnt granola that’s stuck to the pan! (that’s the worst…am I right?)
+You also want to use parchment paper to line your baking sheet so you don’t end up with burnt granola that’s stuck to the pan!
+(That’s the worst…am I right?)

 Finally, it’s really important to let the granola cool completely before you try to eat it or transfer it to containers.
 When you first take it out of the oven, you might think it needs more time because it’s not “crunchy” yet.
 However, it usually doesn’t need to cook more and just needs to cool.

 After 15 minutes of letting it cool, the granola should be crunchy and you should be able to break it up into clumps.
 The final product can be stored in a glass jar or container at room temperature for several days, but I doubt it will last that long ;-).